ISISNeutronMuon/MDANSE/MDANSE/README.md

 ## Version information

-This is the first release candidate of MDANSE 2.0.0.
+This is the second release candidate of MDANSE 2.0.0.
 The set of features it contains will not change by the time the full release has been made.
 However, there still may be some problems with the code at this stage that need to be identified and corrected.
 Please help us develop MDANSE by reporting any